TsaiLintung/fastdid/README.md

 ![RAM comparison](https://i.imgur.com/7emkgOz.png)

-For the benchmark, a baseline group-time ATT is estimated with no covariates control, no bootstrap, no explicit parallelization.
+For the benchmark, a baseline group-time ATT is estimated with no covariates control, no bootstrap, and no explicit parallelization.
 Computing time is measured by `microbenchmark` and peak RAM by `peakRAM`.

 # **fastdid** and **did**

 As the name suggests, **fastdid**'s goal is to be fast **did**.
-Besides performance, here are some comparisons between the two packages .
+Besides performance, here are some comparisons between the two packages.

 ## Estimates

 **fastdid**'s estimators is identical to **did**'s.
-As the performance gains mostly come from efficient data manipulation, the key estimation implementation are analogous.
+As the performance gains mostly come from efficient data manipulation, the key estimation implementations are analogous.
 For example, 2x2 DiD (`estimate_did.R` and `DRDID::std_ipw_did_panel`), influence function from weights (`aggregate_gt.R/get_weight_influence`, `compute.aggte.R/wif`), and multiplier bootstrap (`get_se.R` and `mboot.R`).

 Therefore, the estimates are practically identical.
 For point estimates, the difference is negligible (smaller than 1e-12), and is most likely the result of [floating-point error](https://en.wikipedia.org/wiki/Floating-point_error_mitigation).

 For standard errors, the estimates can be slightly different in certain situations, but the difference never exceeds 1\% of **did**'s standard error estimates.
-The situations where estimates differ include clustering, due to randomness from bootstrap, and controlling for covariates, due to different package used for logit estimation.
+The situations where estimates differ include clustering, due to randomness from bootstrap, and controlling for covariates, due to different packages used for logit estimation.

 ## Interface